cavarres/physical-computing-final/README.md

 ## Project: Watching

-This installation is meant to disorient the audience around the concept of time.
+This birch wood clock that runs on a Raspberry Pi is meant to disorient the audience and make them question the concept of time.
+It's meant to challenge what the clock represents and how it does so.
-< 2 - 3 sentence brief description / abstract of your project>

 ### Detailed Project Description